-Gillian Armstrong presented a double bill of her films at the NFSA’s Arc Cinema on 7 August: her 1994 adaptation of Helen Garner’s 'The Last Days of Chez Nous'; and her latest instalment in a 30-year series charting the lives of three Adelaide women, 'Love, Lust and Lies'.
-The NFSA’s Senior Film Historian, Graham Shirley, reflects on Gillian’s films and career ahead of this weekend’s repeat screenings of her engaging films.
+Gillian Armstrong presented a double bill of two of her films at the NFSA in 2010: her 1992 adaptation of Helen Garner’s 'The Last Days of Chez Nous' and her latest instalment in a 30-year series charting the lives of three Adelaide women, 'Love, Lust and Lies'.
+The NFSA’s Senior Film Historian, Graham Shirley, reflected on Gillian’s films and career ahead of the screenings.

 I first met Gillian Armstrong in early 1973, when we were among the lucky 12 chosen for the Interim Training Scheme of what was then known as the Australian Film and Television School, now the AFTRS.
 Gillian galvanised everyone’s attention with her first Film School film, One Hundred a Day (1973), with its striking, well-composed black-and-white images and an atmosphere that compellingly drew audiences back into the Sydney of the early 1930s.
 Out of all 12 students, I think that Gillian was always the most thorough when it came to preparing for a shoot.
 Her attention to detail was highly impressive, and I remember one veteran cameraman telling me he had never before worked with a director so decisively able to express what they wanted.